-ANZNZ is the largest of New Zealand's four major banks with a market share of around 27% by total loans as of March 2023.
+ANZNZ is the largest of New Zealand's four major banks with a market share of around 28% by total loans as of September 2023.
 Similar to its peers, ANZNZ has looked to support its competitive position through ongoing investment in digital and core IT systems, which has become increasingly important given the rising need for digital banking solutions.

 Despite the dominance of the four major banks, competitive pressures remain high, particularly for fixed-rate mortgages which typically make up the largest part of bank portfolios.
 Competition for mortgages with low loan-to-value ratios (LVR) is also strong as a result of macro-prudential measures introduced by the RBNZ.
-From 1 June 2023, the RBNZ eased LVR restrictions and so residential property investor loans, with LVR ratios of greater than 65%, are now restricted to 5% of a bank's new residential property investor mortgage lending (previously applied to loans with LVR ratios greater than 60%), while for owner-occupiers, loans with LVR ratios of higher than 80% cannot exceed 15% of a bank's new owner-occupier mortgage lending (previously could not exceed 10%).
+The LVR restrictions were eased on 1 June 2023, with residential property investor loans, with LVR ratios of greater than 65%, limited to 5% of a bank's new residential property investor mortgage lending (previously applied to loans with LVR ratios greater than 60%), while for owner-occupiers, loans with LVR ratios of higher than 80% cannot exceed 15% of a bank's new owner-occupier mortgage lending (previously such loans could not exceed 10%).

-Healthy capital position and capitalization will continue to strengthen under the new capital rules
+Capitalization will continue to strengthen under tighter capital rules

-ANZNZ's capital position remains strong as supported by stable earnings, the bank reported a CET1 ratio of 12.2% and total capital ratio of 15.2% as of 31 March 2023, well above its current 9% and 12.5% prudential minimums for CET1 and total capital respectively.
+ANZNZ's capital position remains strong and supported by stable earnings.
+The bank reported a Common Equity Tier 1 (CET1) ratio of 12.5% and a total capital ratio of 15.5% as of 30 September 2023.
+Both ratios are well above the current 9% and 12.5% prudential minimums for CET1 and total capital respectively.

 This also follows an increase in average risk-weights in early-2022 which was driven by the introduction of an output floor for IRB exposures from January 2022, part of a suite of prudential changes captured under the RBNZ's Capital Review that was finalized in 2019.
-The key reform is the substantial increase in prudential requirements, with CET1, Tier 1 and Total Capital requirements for New Zealand's four largest banks, including ANZNZ, rising to 13.5%, 16% and 18% of RWA respectively, incrementally out to 2028, further strengthening its capital position.
+The key reform is the substantial increase in prudential requirements, with CET1, Tier 1 and Total Capital requirements for New Zealand's four largest banks, including ANZNZ, rising to 13.5%, 16% and 18% of RWA respectively, although the requirements will be introduced incrementally out to 2028.